Context is powered by the Thomson Reuters Foundation Newsroom.

 How much does Britain spend on overseas aid?

-In 1970, Britain pledged to spend at least 0.7% of GNI on foreign aid as part of a U.N. pact.
+In 1970, Britain pledged to spend at least 0.7% of GNI on foreign aid as part of a United Nations pact.

 It is among 30 wealthy countries including the United States, Germany and Japan that have vowed to meet this minimum commitment each year.

-Britain spent $15.7 billion in aid in 2022 - including domestic spending such as refugee programmes - slightly down from $15.8 billion in 2021, showed preliminary data from the Organisation for Economic Co-operation and Development (OECD).
+Britain spent $15.7 billion in aid in 2022 - including domestic spending such as refugee programmes - slightly down from $15.8 billion in 2021, according to preliminary data from the Organisation for Economic Co-operation and Development (OECD).

-The top five countries to receive UK aid money in 2021 were Afghanistan, Nigeria, Pakistan, Ethiopia and Yemen, with almost all funds going to countries in Africa and Asia, according to government data.
-Data for 2022 is not yet available.
+The top five countries to receive UK aid money in 2022 were Afghanistan, Ukraine, Nigeria, Somalia and Ethiopia, with almost all funds going to countries in Africa and Asia, according to government data.

 How does other countries' aid spending compare?